google/googletest/docs/advanced.md

 ## Sharing Resources Between Tests in the Same Test Suite

-googletest creates a new test fixture object for each test in order to make tests independent and easier to debug.
+GoogleTest creates a new test fixture object for each test in order to make tests independent and easier to debug.
 However, sometimes tests use resources that are expensive to set up, making the one-copy-per-test model prohibitively expensive.

 If the tests don't change the resource, there's no harm in their sharing a single resource copy.
-So, in addition to per-test set-up/tear-down, googletest also supports per-test-suite set-up/tear-down.
+So, in addition to per-test set-up/tear-down, GoogleTest also supports per-test-suite set-up/tear-down.
 To use it:

 1. In your test fixture class (say `FooTest` ), declare as `static` some member